- Green Environment

 Reduction in waste

-Consumers have taken notice and appreciate companies that produce products packaged in eco-friendly materials.
+Consumers have taken notice and appreciate companies that recycle and produce products packaged in eco-friendly materials.

 What to do?